Overview, Distinctive Features & Academic Principles

 • Cultural and Global Perspectives: Unique in comparison to programs both at Guilford and at other institutions, the MISM’s study-abroad component takes students into the field and gives them real-world, international experiences.
 This opportunity to network with sport professionals worldwide gives students a distinct perspective on the career paths that are available in the global sport industry.

 • Values and Ethical Dimension of Knowledge: Through classes in sociology, leadership and strategic planning, students will be presented with topics that will require them to face the difficult situations, decisions and topics that face sport practitioners.
-They will be asked to view and approach these challenges through the prizm of ethical and value-centered leadership.
+They will be asked to view and approach these challenges through the prism of ethical and value-centered leadership.

 • Focus on Practical Application: The MISM will culminate in a capstone project that partners students with real-world clients to identify, develop, design and complete a practical deliverable for their assigned sport industry partner.
 While this project is completed in their final course, students will have been working continuously from the outset of the program on this project, with additional coursework designed to give students insight into the practical elements of the sport industry.
 Along with this final project, students will also complete a 12-month leadership journal, an on-line job-placement workshop, and a final digital portfolio which are all designed to give them tools that can be leveraged when moving on to a professional career.